cloudsTrafton/simple-canvas-react-gauge/README.md

 # simple-canvas-react-gauge

 React component of a full or half-circle gauge with percent display and optional label.
-Uses canvas, supports animation and customization of display.
+Uses canvas, supports reactivity, animation and customization of display.

 ![halfgaugenolabel](https://user-images.githubusercontent.com/535134/43424502-8eef8cd6-9404-11e8-8130-36d1f8a1f176.png)